 What lead ChyronHego to decide that the gathering and visualization of data in live sports was an important line of business?

 With the evolution of data within sports, collecting more and more data is inevitable.
 Hego Group, prior to the merger with Chyron Corporation, actually started tracking football matches 15 years ago, using our TRACAB optical player tracking system.
 The use cases vary between whether the data is relevant to broadcasters for visualization and editorial or teams for performance and analytics, but fundamentally as long as the data is available, and crucially, available live – then the possibilities are expansive.

 What sets ChyronHego’s player tracking solutions apart from other systems?

 The market is rapidly becoming more competitive.
 When developing and promoting ChyronHego’s player tracking solution, it is important that we target our key messages and USPs (Unique Selling Points) at specific audiences, as there are so many solutions on the market that claim to produce the best data in the world.
 Fundamentally, our key USP, and therefore our key message, is that ChyronHego provides the most accurate live sports data in the world.
-That is a USP which an independent third party recently proved to be true (watch the video below).
+That is a USP which an independent third party recently proved to be true by an independent third party.
 To extend this advantage for our customer’s benefit even further, we can then also plug that data into our own leading visualization and coaching tools, such as Virtual Placement, PRIME Graphics, Coach Paint and Coach GO.
 Alternatively, we can provide the data feeds for users to do whatever they want with it.

 In terms of measurement of players performance, what are the vital differences between ChyronHego’s solution and those of your competitors?